The Mystery of the Holy Grail

 Paris (France); Bruges (Belgium) and others – 15th–16th century

-From the most elaborate calendars of late book illumination: typical labors of the month and idyllic landscapes in a breathtaking collection of 13 gorgeous calendar miniatures from the 15th and 16th centuries
+From the most elaborate calendars of the late heyday of book illumination: typical labors of the month and idyllic landscapes in a breathtaking collection of 13 gorgeous calendar miniatures from the 15th and 16th centuries

 Experience More